Of Mycelium and Men

 Author: William C Tracy

-William is an NC native and a lifelong fan of science fiction and fantasy.
-He has a master’s in mechanical engineering, and has both designed and operated heavy construction machinery.
-He has also trained in Wado-Ryu karate since 2003 and runs his own dojo in Raleigh NC.
-He is an avid video and board gamer, a beekeeper, a reader, and of course, a writer.
+A native of North Carolina, William has been a lifelong fan of science fiction and fantasy.
+He holds a master’s degree in mechanical engineering and has experience designing and operating heavy construction machinery.
+Since 2003, he has trained in Wado-Ryu karate and now runs his own dojo in Raleigh, NC.
+He is also an avid video and board gamer, beekeeper, reader, and, of course, writer.